HGM-25A Titan I: Silos

 These early complexes while safe from a nearby nuclear detonation, however, had certain drawbacks.
 First, the missiles took about 15 minutes to fuel, and then, one at a time, had to be lifted to the surface on elevators for launching and guidance, which slowed their reaction time.
 Rapid launching was crucial to avoid possible destruction by incoming missiles.
-Even though Titan complexes were designed to withstand nearby nuclear blasts antenna and missile extended for launch and guidance were quite susceptible to even a relatively distant miss.
+Even though Titan complexes were designed to withstand nearby nuclear blasts, antennas and missiles extended for launch and guidance were quite susceptible to even a relatively distant miss.
 The missiles sites of a squadron were placed at least 17 (usually 20 to 30) miles apart so that a single nuclear weapon could not take out two sites.
 The sites also had to be close enough that if a site's guidance system failed it could "handover" its missiles to another site of the squadron.

 The distance between the antenna silos and the most distant missile silo was between 1,000 and 1300 ft.
 These were by far the most complex, extensive and expensive missile launch facilities ever deployed by the USAF.
 Launching a missile required fueling it in its silo, and then raising the launcher and missile out of the silo on an elevator.
 Before each launch, the guidance radar, which was periodically calibrated by acquiring a special target at a precisely known range and bearing, had to acquire a radio on the missile (missile guidance set AN/DRW-18, AN/DRW-19, AN/DRW-20, AN/DRW-21, or AN/DRW-22).
 When the missile was launched, the guidance radar tracked the missile and supplied precise velocity range and azimuth data to the guidance computer, which then generated guidance corrections that were transmitted to the missile.
 Because of this, the complex could only launch and track one missile at a time, although another could be elevated while the first was being guided.